blainelewis1/blog/_posts/2014-3-3-Hello-World.md

 ---
 Is it too late for a New Years Resolution blog post?
 Probably.

-But last year I realised that I'm really bad at doing lots of things well, so instead I'll focus on Just One Thing™.
-Typically a make a list of things that are nice to haves, then maybe finish one or two of them by the end of the year.

-Last year my biggest goal was I climbed a V6 (!!!!).
-I had a few other fitness achievements such as finishing the Tongariro Crossing really quickly.
-But overall these weren't things I had to push myself for and work towards.
-I had some really awesome career accomplishments which are driving some more success right at the start of this year with PhD applications.
-But honestly these are just a result of me being lucky.
-I stay fairly active, I'm already in a great program at school with an awesome advisor.
+Last year I climbed a V6 (!!!!).
+This was a huge accomplishment and a goal for 2018.
+Careerwise, I set myself up for great opportunities like PhD programs, research assistantships and even a top-notch internship.
+I started some successful collaborations resulting in my first two papers.
+I'm really proud of everything I did in 2018.
+The thing is, these aren't year long goals.
+Realistically these took at most a few weeks of really hard work.
+But what I really want from my yearly goals is a significant impact on my life with a permanent change.

-I fell short of a few other goals I set such as cutting fat to the point I have visible abs.
+I fell short of a few other goals like cutting fat to the point I have visible abs.
 I really wanted to read more and learn more because I just enjoy learning.
-I read a textbook from front to back and just really loved every minute of it.
-I meant to start a meditation practice and write in a journal.
+And I did start that, I read a textbook from front to back and just really loved every minute of it.
+I meant to start a meditation practice and write in a journal, there's some scraps of journals and I did meditate maybe 60 days last year.
 I even wanted a blog.
 The list goes on and on and on.
 But that's the problem.

-All of those goals are accomplishable, I laid out a plan to get to each one and somewhat of a timeline.
-But it's just too much.
-This year I have a different approach and so far I've actually been pretty successful.
+It's not that I didn't plan these (I did).
+It's not that I didn't schedule them (I did).
+It's not even that I don't really want these things (I DO).
+But, you'll notice there's a pattern to the goals I fell short of.
+They're really long term to accomplish, and involve a significant and permanent impact to my life.

+But that kind of goal is *hard*.
+And I had like 10 of them!!
+So this year I need something new.

 **Just One Thing.**™

-I did make a list of things I wanted this year, but I've already forgotten it (I still want them, especially if I read it again).
-I've decided instead to revisit this list every time I accomplish my one thing.
-So far my one thing was swimming.
-I want to be able to jump off a boat and not think I'm going to drown.
-I started swimming at my condo pool and it is SO easy.
-I can't believe it.
-I can backstroke more than four laps without touching the bottom or sides.
-So the next step was deep water.
-My roommate Jad joined diving lessons.
-I joined diving lessons.
-And despite being as clumsy as a "fish out of water" in the water, I'm really enjoying them.
-I did a cool front
+This year started the same.
+And now we're in February and the year is already flying by.
+I HAVE accomplished some more short term things I am very proud of (we can circle back to these later).
+The thing is, I'm still not getting those long term goals.
+So it's February and I'm changing my tone.

+This year I have only one goal: get better at forming habits.

+I'm not overwhelmed by this goal, I can definitely accomplish it.
+And it's something really, really important to me.
+Becoming skilled at habit formation is going to change my life for the better.
+In fact I've already formed a habit this year with a positive impact.
+I make my bed. every. single. morning.
+It's made me so much happier, if I spend 1 minute a day making my bed, I can use my couch as soon as I get home from work and my bed isn't covering the entire living room.
+Toronto rent is heavy.
+But sleeping on a pull-out couch in your friends living room isn't.

+The nice thing about doing just one thing is that the shorter term goals are still happening.
+This year I overcame my fear of swimming and I've spent several hours in the pool.
+I started a new hobby, springboard diving.
+And I'm well on my way towards accomplishing some other really awesome stuff!